VishalB210/Carisurg_Week_0_Portfolio/README.md

 # Carisurg_Week_0_Portfolio

-## CariSurg Week 0 Portfolio – Data Cleaning and Data Visualization Assignments
+## CariSurg Week 0 Portfolio – Data Cleaning, Data Visualization, and Clinical Context Assignments

 This repository contains my Week 0 submissions for the CariSurg MedTech Pathways Program.

-The assignments focused on developing fundamental data cleaning and data visualization skills using Python, Pandas, NumPy, and Matplotlib.
-The goal was to identify inconsistencies, handle missing values, validate data quality, prepare datasets for analysis, and create meaningful visualizations that provide clinical insights from healthcare data.
+The assignments focused on developing fundamental data cleaning, data visualization, and clinical understanding skills using Python, Pandas, NumPy, and Matplotlib.
+The goal was to identify inconsistencies, handle missing values, validate data quality, prepare datasets for analysis, create meaningful visualizations, and understand the clinical significance of healthcare data used in emergency triage systems.